tencentyun/intlcloud-documents/product/计算/无服务器云函数/常见问题/事件处理_intl.md

-### What is event source?
+### What is an event source?

-Event source is an application created by a certain Tencent Cloud service or developers to generate events that can trigger SCF.
+An event source is an application created by a Tencent Cloud service or developer to generate events that trigger an SCF function.

-### What are the event sources?
+### What event sources are supported?

-Currently, manual trigger (API), timed trigger, COS trigger, CMQ Topic trigger, API gateway trigger, Ckafka trigger are supported.
-More trigger methods will be available soon.
+Currently, triggering by manual triggers (APIs), timer triggers, COS, CMQ topics, API Gateway, and CKafka is supported, and more triggers will be available in the future.

-### How does the application trigger a function directly?
+### How does an application trigger a function directly?

-You can call the Invoke API of SCF to trigger a function directly.
-Only the function owner or users with the permission to call Invoke API can call the function.
+The function can be triggered directly by calling the Invoke API of SCF.
+The owner of the function or an account that has the permission to call the function's Invoke API can make calls directly.

-### How long is the delay when a function responds to an event?
+### How is the delay when a function responds to an event?

-Generally, SCF can process requests and respond within milliseconds.
-However, the delay may increase when a function is being created or updated, or if it has not been called recently.
+SCF can achieve request response in a matter of milliseconds for regular requests.
+However, the delay will become higher when the function is created, updated, or idle for a long time.